SaiSindhuja197/Azure-Arc-enabled-SQL-Server/03-Single-Pane-of-Glass-Dashboard.md

     ![](media/Ex2-Task1-Step4.png)

 ## Task 2: Adding Resource Graph Grid Tiles - Servers

+In this task we will run an Azure Resource Graph query to list all SQL Servers, including Azure Arc-enabled and native Azure SQL Servers where the results are pinned as a tile on the dashboard.

 1. On the Right side of the custom dashboard page, under **Tile Gallery** search for **Resource graph grid tile (1)**, select **Resource graph grid tile (2)** click on the **Add (3)** button then click on **Save (4)**.